levrex/Referral_ML/README.md

 Maarseveen, T.D., Glas, H.K., Veris-van Dieren, J. et al. Improving musculoskeletal care with AI enhanced triage through data driven screening of referral letters. npj Digit.
 Med.
 8, 98 (2025). https://doi.org/10.1038/s41746-025-01495-4

-## Contact
-If you experience difficulties with implementing the pipeline or if you have any other questions feel free to send me an e-mail.
-You can contact me on: t.d.maarseveen@lumc.nl

 ## Directory Structure
 * `README.md`: This file